Australian National Railways Commission

-The Australian National Railways Commission was an agency of the Government of Australia that was a railway operator between 1975 and 1998.
+The Australian National Railways Commission was a railway operator owned by the Australian Government that existed from 1975 until 1998.
 It traded as Australian National Railways (ANR) in its early years, before being rebranded as Australian National.
-AN was widely used from 1980, the logotype being registered as a trade mark.
+AN was widely used as an acronym from 1980, the logotype being registered as a trade mark.

 History

-Australian National Railways was established by the Whitlam Federal Government following a commitment made in the 1972 election to invite the states to hand over their railway systems to the federal government.
-On 1 July 1975, Australian National Railways was formed taking over the operations of the federal government owned Commonwealth Railways.
+The commission was established following an election commitment made during the 1972 federal election by the Whitlam federal government.
+The Whitlam government invited the state governments to hand over their railway systems to the federal government.
+On 1 July 1975, the Australian National Railways Commission took over responsibility for the operations of the federal government owned Commonwealth Railways and branded itself Australian National Railways.

-The state governments of South Australia and Tasmania whose railway systems were deeply in debt, accepted.
-During the next two years, discussions between these two states and the federal government resulted in a number of staffing and operating agreements being made that resulted in all South Australian Railways services (except the Adelaide metropolitan passenger network) and all Tasmanian Government Railways services transferring to Australian National Railways in March 1978, the latter being rebranded AN Tasrail.
+The state governments of South Australia and Tasmania, whose railway systems were deeply in debt, accepted.
+During the next two years, following discussions between the two states and the federal government new staffing and operating agreements enabled the transfer in March 1978 of all South Australian Railways services (except the Adelaide metropolitan passenger network) and all Tasmanian Government Railways services to Australian National Railways, the latter being branded AN Tasrail.

-Overnight, Australian National Railways went from an organisation controlling just over 2,000 kilometres of track with a total staff of 4,000 employees to the operator of 20% of Australia's rail network.
-It now controlled 7,890 kilometres of rail track being 2,395 km of broad gauge, 2,812 km of standard gauge and 2,683 km of narrow gauge track.
-The narrow gauge track included 851 km in Tasmania and 748 km on South Australia's isolated Eyre Peninsula Railway.
-The remainder of the narrow gauge tracks were two short lines in the Mid North of South Australia radiating from Peterborough and Gladstone and the famous Ghan line from Marree to Alice Springs in the Northern Territory.
-The total number of employees numbered just over 12,000.